anisjonischkeit/InstacronJS/README.md

 # InstacronJS

 This project started with just terraforming https://github.com/basnijholt/instacron but this gave a few issues.
-After reducing the filesize of the package so lambda would take accept it I learned about how embeded filesystem use is to the implementation.
+After reducing the file size of the package so lambda would accept it I learned about how embeded filesystem use is to the implementation.
 Since there is no filesystem in AWS lambda this proved to be a blocker.
 Re-implementing instacron with an instagram library that doesn't depend on a file system proved to be the simplest solution.

 ## New features